clamp131/Active-DNA-transposons-in-animals/TIR_TSD_prediction/README.md

 3. **`perl filter_TSD.pl`**:

-   Find the TE copies with perferct TSDs.
+   Find the TE copies with perfect TSDs.
 The TSD length info was from previous literature.
 For example, hAT-2_AG belonging to hAT superfamily should have 8-bp TSDs.

    Example output files of hAT-2_AG are shown in this folder:
    - `1.filter.fas` is the auto and MITE copies;